mikhama/presentation-tensorflowjs/README.md

 It is an example from the official site of <a href="https://js.tensorflow.org/">TensorFlow.js</a>.

+For example, we have linear regression.
+And we need to predict Y when X = 5.

 ```
 // Define a model for linear regression.
 const model = tf.sequential();